|

 chemicals.
 The cause of most primary tumors remains a mystery.
 They

-are not contagious and, at this time, not preventable.
 Spinal cord tumor symptoms include pain, sensory changes, and motor

 problems.
 Symptoms generally develop slowly and worsen over time